FabricationsHQ - Muirsically Speaking

 Tottenham Hotspur actually started around six months before the Kilmarnock choice.

-He was also one of my favourite players.
-Gilzean played for Spurs after moving down from Dundee, so I started to look for Spurs results.
+Gilzean played for Tottenham, having moved to Spurs from Dundee; I started to look for Spurs results.

 That was good enough for me.
 If Peter Purves endorsed Spurs, so did I.